wangxiaobei565/ItemDecomposition/README.md

 bash XXXX.sh
 ```

-We give all of our training config in the scripts and the plot utils is in HAC framework to show the results visually.
+We give all of our training config in the scripts and the plot utils in the code to show the results visually.
 #### Note:
 - The experiments are easy to reproduce since our experiments are running in one GPU Tesla T4 with 15 GB memory.
 - The log name must be right for User Response Model.